-Synthetic Resin Group (Type of synthetic resin ^{1}) Representative Polymer Fundamental Principle

-Group 1 -2

-Group 2 PS Consumption Factor in the group is

-(PS, and other resins of this high.
+Synthetic Resin Group (Type of synthetic resin ^{1}) Representative Polymer Fundamental Principle Group 1 -2 Group 2 (PS, and other resins of this type) PS Consumption Factor in the group is high.
+Group 3 (PA, and other resins of this type) PA Consumption Factor in the group is high.

-type)

-Group 3 PA Consumption Factor in the group is

-(PA, and other resins of this high.

-type)